 Part of the problem here is that the box is checked by default, and the reporting for these campaigns is so limited, that if you do happen to leave the box checked, you’ll have no way of knowing which product detail page your ad served on when it drove a sale, so again we return to our theme of being unable to tell what is and is not working.

-Moreover, one of the strengths of PDAs is the freedom to customize ad copy and speak very specifically to the messaging on those targeted product pages, so if you’re ads are serving on pages you’re unaware of, the relevancy of your ad copy will simply be lost.
+Moreover, one of the strengths of PDAs is the freedom to customize ad copy and speak very specifically to the messaging on those targeted product pages, so if your ads are serving on pages you’re unaware of, the relevancy of your ad copy will simply be lost.
 As for interest targeting, just as above, limit the interests to one per campaign, otherwise, you’ll have no way of knowing which interests are wasting your ad spend and which interests are providing a strong return.